birromer/digital-terrain-model-guerledan/README.md

 ## Building:
 In order to build you must have the Proj library installed at `/usr/local/` path, it is used to project the coordinates in an XY system.
 Instructions can be found [here](https://proj.org/install.html#compilation-and-installation-from-source-code).

-With the installed library, one can build the raster program with the following commands:
+With the installed library, one can build the raster program with the available build script:

-    mkdir build
-    cd build
-    cmake ..
-    make
+    ./build.sh

 ## Execution:
 The `create_raster` binary will be put inside the `build/src/` folder.